Cambridge District Scout Archive

 During the 1951 National Radio Show (possibly part of the Festival of Britain) six sea scouts from the 12th Cambridge were asked by Pye Ltd. to man the Radio Dolphin a RAF seaplane tender.

-Many references to participate in JOTA (Jamboree on the Air) can be found in the records.
+Many invitations to participate in JOTA (Jamboree on the Air) can be found in the records.
 This was conducted by Radio ‘hams’ (Amateur enthusiasts).
 No examples have been located of Groups joining in.
 With the close connections between the Pye works and the 12th and 26th Cambridge, in particular, it would be strange if some involvement had not been made.
 Pye employed a number of Scouts, ex Scouts and Scouters and was an innovative manufacturer, a leader in the field.
 JOTA was first held in 1957 and continues as JOTA/JOTI (Jamboree on the Internet) today.

 No telegrams are recorded in the Cambridge Scout Archive.
 It is of note that HQ had its own Telegram address from 1909 ‘Telegrams “Scoutcraft, London” ’